AzureCosmosDB/iot-solution-accelerator/Quickstart.md

     While observing the live stream, you may notice many dependency call failures (404).
 These can be safely ignored.
 They are caused by the Azure Storage binding used in the **ColdStorage** function within the Cosmos DB Processing Function App.
 This binding checks if the file exists before writing to the specified container.
 Since we are writing new files, you will see a `404` message for every file that is written since it does not exist.
 Currently, the binding engine does not know the difference between "good" 404 messages such as these, and "bad" ones.

-## Exercise 6: Observe data using Cosmos DB Data Explorer and Web App
+## Section 6: Observe data using Cosmos DB Data Explorer and Web App

 The Cosmos DB Data Explorer is a web-based interface that allows you to view and manage the data stored in Cosmos DB.
 Alternately, you can use the [Azure Cosmos DB explorer](https://docs.microsoft.com/azure/cosmos-db/data-explorer) stand-alone interface to perform the same tasks.